Who is Responsible for Littering from a Motor Vehicle?

 GPS To Help Spot Who is Responsible for Littering from a Motor Vehicle?

-Maybe a GPS could help spot those that are littering along the road in our rural areas.
-One of these trackers could be put alongside the popular areas for littering along with a camera.
+Maybe a GPS could help spot litter along roads in our rural areas.
+One of these trackers could be put alongside the popular regions for littering along with a camera.

 Who is Held Responsible in Littering Incidents?

-When it comes to littering from a motor vehicle, determining who is responsible can be a bit tricky.
-It’s important to understand whether the driver, the passenger, or both parties are held accountable.
+When it comes to littering from a motor vehicle, determining who is responsible can be somewhat complicated.
+It’s essential to understand whether the driver, the passenger, or both parties are held accountable.

 Let’s break it down: Who is responsible for littering from a motor vehicle?